ValveSoftware/steam-runtime/doc/possible-designs.md

 ## <a name="layered-ldlp">Layered `LD_LIBRARY_PATH` runtime</a>

-(This is theoretical, and has not been deployed in practice.)
+(This has not been used for games in practice, but is now used to run the `steamwebhelper` component, with A = scout and B = heavy.)

     |----------------------------
     |                    Host system
     |    steam.sh
     |     |
     |  .- \-run.sh- - - - - - - - - -
-    |  .    |            steam-runtime (A)
+    |  .    |            steam-runtime (A, in practice scout)
     |  .    |
     |  .    \- steam binary
     |  .       |
-    |  .  .- - \-unruntime.sh - - - - - - - - - -
+    |  .  .- - \-switch-runtime.sh - - - - - - -
     |  .  .       |       Back to host system!
     |  .  .       |
     |  .  .   .- -\-run.sh- - - - - - - - - -
-    |  .  .   .      |     steam-runtime (B)
+    |  .  .   .      |     steam-runtime (B, in practice heavy)
     |  .  .   .      |
-    |  .  .   .      \- Proton (if used)
+    |  .  .   .      \- steamwebhelper (or in theory, Proton or a game)
-    |  .  .   .         \- The game

-The Steam client could use an as yet hypothetical `unruntime.sh` to undo what `run.sh` did, wrapping a *different* Steam Runtime's `run.sh`, which would redo the Steam Runtime setup for the game.
-Alternatively, we could have a command-line option for `run.sh` to undo and redo the Steam Runtime environment variables in a single operation, which would be functionally equivalent but would make for a more confusing diagram.
+The Steam client's `steamwebhelper.sh` runs a renamed copy of the Steam Runtime's `scripts/switch-runtime.sh` to undo what `run.sh` did, wrapping a *different* Steam Runtime's `run.sh`, which redoes the Steam Runtime setup.
+This allows the execution environment to be switched from scout to heavy.

-Prior art: `pressure-vessel-unruntime` already does this, as a way to "escape from" the Steam Runtime environment to run `pressure-vessel-wrap` in a more predictable way.
+In theory this could be used to run games or Proton, but it has practical problems that mean we have chosen not to do this.

 For the `steam` binary: